¡Qué difícil es amar!

 ¡Qué difícil es amar! (lit.
 'How difficult it is to love!') is a 2018 Peruvian romantic comedy film written, directed and co-produced by David Ames in his directorial debut.
 Starring Milett Figueroa, Diego Bertie, Oscar López Arias and Valentín Prado.

 Synopsis

-The film narrates the adventures of three friends in love, who have the particularity of living together as roommates, being of different ages; a twentysomething, a thirtysomething and a fortysomething.
+The film narrates the adventures of three friends in love, who have the particularity of living together as roommates, being of different ages; one being in their 20s, one in their 30s and one in their 40s.